chandukh2006/python2/README.md

 ## Features

-- Continuous input prompt: The program continuously asks for text input from the user.
+- Continuous input prompt: The program continuously asks for text input from the user
 - Text-to-Speech conversion: Converts the user's text input into speech.
 - Exit functionality: The user can exit the program by typing 'q', at which point the program says "bye bye friend" and terminates.